papandreou/httpception/README.md

 });
 ```

-The http module will automatically be mocked out when the test ends.
+The http module will automatically be restored when the test ends.
 That
 is detected by registering an `afterEach` block and failing from that if
 you have unexercised mocks.